DanMannMann/UmbracoCodeFirst/README.md

->After many great years I've moved on from Felinesoft.
-This repository has been forked to https://github.com/sacredgeometry/UmbracoCodeFirst which is now where all active maintenance will happen.
+>After many great years I've moved on from Felinesoft. ~~This repository has been forked to https://github.com/sacredgeometry/UmbracoCodeFirst which is now where all active maintenance will happen.~~

+Note: I have also also moved on to greener pastures (after slightly more years, it is a competition btw), so maintenence is probably halted unless I can convince my new company to adopt this library.

 # Code-First for Umbraco